stackstrap/stackstrap/docs/index.rst

 StackStrap aims to ease this situation by utilizing the Salt_ provisioner in Vagrant along with a `community repository`_ of Salt_ states that allow you to quickly and reliably create development environments using our simple macros.
+These macros are coupled with a jinja parsed template that lays out your ideal project file structure.
+This way you can easily strap your favourite framework in just the way your team likes to use it.
+You can have a bootable development ready environment to play with in minutes.

 Here be dragons
 ---------------